Because of Your Belief

 For as he thinketh in his heart, so is he.”

-The heart is the real YOU, beyond the “person” of name and form that you usually assume yourself to be.
+The heart is the real YOU beyond the “person” of name and form that you’ve assumed yourself to be.
 To manifest our dreams, we must claim–here and now–what we desire.
-To believe that our desire can be achieved in a conceptual future that doesn’t exist, is to doom our dream to remain unfulfilled.
+To believe that our desire can be achieved in a conceptual future (that doesn’t exist) is to doom it to remain a dream unfulfilled.

-So, I dare you (out of love): Please fill in the blanks (written in a few concise words) with the desire–already achieved–that you hold most dear in your heart.
+So, I lovingly dare you: Please fill in the blanks (written in a few concise words) with the desire–already achieved–that you hold most dear in your heart.
 In private, quietly affirm it to yourself repeatedly, in a calm and relaxed manner.
 Write your goal on a card and place it in your wallet, pocket, or purse, and refer to it often.
-In your mind’s eye, see your desire fulfilled in every detail, from a personal point of view.
+In your mind’s eye, from a first person perspective, see your desire fulfilled in every detail.
 Engage as many of your senses in the imaginal scene as possible.
-As doors swing open that lead to the achievement of your desire, step fearlessly forward.
-YOU, here and now, deserve this!
+As doors swing open that lead to your desire, fearlessly step forward.
+You deserve all the goodness that you imagine.

 Dare to Dream (and care for one another).